publicscience/argos/readme.md

 You should be able to import and use the unofficial port like you would the official library (limited to the parsing functions, of course).

-To add to this Python 3 porting bonanza, the official `readability-lxml` does not yet support Python 3.
+`readability-lxml`, is relatively simple, so it is easy to port.
 I have put together an [unofficial port](https://github.com/ftzeng/python-readability), which can be installed like so:
 ```bash
 (shallowthought-env) $ pip uninstall readability-lxml
 (shallowthought-env) $ pip install git+git://github.com/ftzeng/python-readability.git